 The château was given a new lease of life during the 1980s with the creation of two charities – one French, one American.
 On both sides of the Atlantic, a number of patrons began making donations.
 One of the pavilions was restored, two new gardens were planted, and the museum was expanded to enlarge its permanent collection of American art.

 Despite these efforts, the château was still majorly dilapidated and was forced to close in 2005.
 The cost of the necessary renovation work was estimated at five million dollars.
 As the French government was unable to cover the entire cost, the Blérancourt patrons one again came through.
 “But it’s hard to find money for a French museum that has been closed for more than ten years,” says Larry Horne.
 “We tried to appeal to our members through a variety of artistic and cultural themes.”

 Gala Events in New York and Palm Beach

 The charity’s patrons have a whirlwind social calendar, with receptions at the French Consulate in New York, dinners at the French ambassador’s residence in Washington D.C., and annual galas in New York and Palm Beach, Florida.
 Alongside these events, the charity also offers its members private tours of the Frick Collection, the Whitney Museum and the Met Breuer in New York, as well as “prestige” trips to explore the fortified castles of the Somme or to retrace the footsteps of the Marquis de Lafayette in Paris.

-Over the last five years, the American Friends of Blérancourt has raised almost two million dollars.
-As a result, the Franco-American museum is set to reopen to the public on July 4, 2017 — American Independence Day.
+Over the last five years, the American Friends of Blérancourt have raised almost two million dollars.
+As a result, the Franco-American Museum is set to reopen to the public on July 4, 2017 – American Independence Day.
 “A new era of opportunity is dawning,” says Larry Horne.
 “What can we do next?”